vedanthv/data-engg-docs/docs/databricks.md

 ![Alt text](image-55.png)

 - On shared security mode multiple users can be granted access.
+- On single user security mode, each user will have their own cluster.

 ##### Why Use Databricks Notebooks?
 ![Alt text](image-56.png)